musm/hdf5-build-output/README.md

 - Windows i686
 - Windows x86_64

-Sources:
+The database is available in the directory [/outputs](/outputs)

+## Source
-Note the test files `HDFTests.c`, `ConversionTests.c`, `Makefile`, are copied from https://github.com/steven-varga/HDFGroup-mailinglist/tree/master/crosscompile-2020-mar-25 by @steven-varga.
-They are copied here for conveience and to make uploading the outputs easier along with the `sh` script.
+The files `HDFTests.c`, `ConversionTests.c`, `Makefile` are copied from https://github.com/steven-varga/HDFGroup-mailinglist/tree/master/crosscompile-2020-mar-25 by @steven-varga, for conveiences' sake to make uploading results easier.